 A, Recurrent (n≥3) non-synonymous somatic mutations in ATM-associated BCs detected by whole-exome sequencing (left) and targeted MSK-IMPACT sequencing (right).
 ATM germline and somatic mutation types are color-coded according to the legend.
 Loss of heterozygosity (LOH) of the wild-type allele is displayed by a diagonal bar.
 Clonal LOH for ATM and clonal mutations are displayed by yellow and blue boxes, respectively.
 The phenobar (top) provides information about estrogen receptor (ER) and HER2 status, histologic grade, stromal tumor-infiltrating lymphocytes (TILs), age at diagnosis, large-scale state-transitions (LSTs) and mutational (Mut) signatures.
 The percentage of the genome altered (copy number, see Methods) is shown for each case below.
 Indel, small insertion and deletion; SNV, single nucleotide variant.
 B, Results of whole-exome sequencing analysis of the ductal carcinoma in situ (DCIS) and invasive ductal carcinoma of no special type (IDC) of case ATM2.
 Top, micrographs of representative hematoxylin and eosin-stained sections of the DCIS (left) and IDC (right).
 Scale bars, 500µm.
 Middle, circos plot of the DCIS (left) and IDC (right) depicting the somatic mutations and copy-number alterations across the genome.
 Mutations are shown along the outside, including annotations of mutation type; copy-number alterations are depicted along the center ring color-coded according to the legend, and the chromosomal position is shown in the inside ring.
 Bottom, cancer cell fractions (CCFs) of mutations identified in the DCIS (top) and IDC (bottom), color-coded according to the legend.
 LOH of the wild-type allele is displayed by a diagonal bar.
 Clonal LOH for ATM and clonal mutations are displayed by yellow and red boxes, respectively.
 Right, phylogenetic tree depicting the inferred evolution of the DCIS and IDC (see Methods).
 The length of the branches is representative of the number of somatic mutations that distinguishes the DCIS from the IDC, and selected somatic mutations are illustrated along the branches.

 Figure 2.
-ATM-associated BCs BRCA1- and BRCA2-associated BCs, and germline ATM mutations somatic TP53 mutations.
+Comparison of ATM-associated BCs with BRCA1- and BRCA2-associated BCs, and assessment of mutual exclusivity of germline ATM mutations and somatic TP53 mutations.

 A, Non-synonymous somatic mutation burden in ATM-associated BCs subjected to whole-exome sequencing in this study (n=12; median 38, range 15-114), ATM-associated BCs from TCGA (n=8; median 40, range 14-78), BRCA1- (TCGA/ICGC; n=51; median 1, range 1-698) and BRCA2-associated BCs (TCGA/ICGC; n=55; median 58, range 0-255).
-Statistical significance was evaluated by the Mann-Whitney U test.
-B, ER and HER2 status of ATM-associated BCs sequenced here (n=24) and BRCA1- (TCGA/ICGC; n=48) and BRCA2-associated BCs (TCGA/ICGC; n=51) from TCGA/ICGC with ER and HER2 information available.
-ATM-associated BCs statistically significantly less frequently displayed an ER-negative/HER2-negative phenotype than BRCA1- or BRCA2-associated BCs as evaluated by the test.
+Statistical significance was evaluated by the two-sided Mann-Whitney U test.
+B, Estrogen receptor (ER) and HER2 status of ATM-associated BCs sequenced here (n=24) and BRCA1- (TCGA/ICGC; n=48) and BRCA2-associated BCs (TCGA/ICGC; n=51) from TCGA/ICGC with ER and HER2 information available.
+ATM-associated BCs statistically significantly less frequently displayed an ER-negative/HER2-negative phenotype than BRCA1- or BRCA2-associated BCs as evaluated by the two-sided Fisher’s exact test.
 C, Cytolytic activity of the immune infiltrate (CYT) score as defined by RNA-sequencing analysis following methods described by Rooney et al. (11) of ATM-associated BCs (TCGA; n=8) and BRCA1- (TCGA; n=20) and BRCA2-associated BCs (TCGA; n=24) from TCGA.
-Statistical significance was evaluated by the Mann-Whitney U test.
+Statistical significance was evaluated by the two-sided Mann-Whitney U test.
 D, Mutual exclusivity analysis of germline ATM (TCGA; n=8), germline BRCA1 (TCGA; n=20) and germline BRCA2 variants (TCGA; n=24) (red bars) with somatic TP53 mutations (TCGA, n=244) (blue bars) using CoMEt (5) in 929 breast cancer from TCGA (see Supplementary Methods).
+For CoMEt, default settings and significance levels were adopted.
 OncoPrints were generated using OncoPrinter from cBioPortal (20).